kaitumisuuringute-keskus/limesurvey-array-card-sorting-v6/README.md

 ![Image Card Sorting](/img/array-card-sort.png)

 This question theme is a modified version of [LimeSurvey-Card-Sorting-5x-6x](https://github.com/tpartner/LimeSurvey-Card-Sorting-5x-6x/).
-The original used multiple short texts under the hood instead of arrays, which can cause issues with localization and increases data use unnecessarily.
-This optimized port aims to allow the use of arrays to allow better data management and localization.
+The question theme uses arrays instead of multiple short texts under the hood, which improves ease of localization, data standardisation and DB usage.

 ## Installation: